MohamedHadjAmeur/AraCOVID19-MFH/README.md

 # Data Retrieval:

-We provided only the user IDs following Twitter’s [Terms of Service](https://developer.twitter.com/en/developer-terms/agreement-and-policy).
+We provided (in the AraCOVID19-MFH_V1.0.csv file) only the user IDs following Twitter’s [Terms of Service](https://developer.twitter.com/en/developer-terms/agreement-and-policy).

 Tools such as [Twarc](https://github.com/DocNow/twarc) or [Hydrator](https://github.com/DocNow/hydrator) can be used to retrieve the tweets using their IDs.
 In case of any problem you can contact the authors using the email provided in the below section.